Aseem7905H/git-for-devops/README.md

 this ssh key for local to github reposatory reset -> git remote set-url origin ssh

->> git pull main    // if any changes do on github then it show you in your server also
+>> git pull origin main    // if any changes do on github then it show you in your server also